mquinson/po4a-website/README.md

 You can setup a local development environment with `docker compose up`.
 Then open <http://localhost:8000> in a web browser.

+You can run tests against local and production environments by typing `03-tests.sh`.
+By default, the local environment is targeted.
+To target the production environment, set the environment variable `SITE_ENV` to `production`.

 ### TODO

 The website uses php to allow switching to other languages, and to